gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 time of release.
 We will also need to consider things like CI processes, developer builds, local testing and so on.
-Essentially, any task downstream from an engineer typing code into an editor must be considered to some extent, because all of these tasks have such a substantial overlap with release actiovities that to try and construct any sort of release process without considering them will produce an unworkable solution.
+Essentially, any task downstream from an engineer typing code into an editor must be considered to some extent, because all of these tasks have such a substantial overlap with release activities that to try and construct any sort of release process without considering them will produce an unworkable solution.

 ## Why

-The Teleport delivery process and its associated tooling has evolved largely organically, and there are no over-arching principles that we adhere to when making Release Engineering decisions.
+The Teleport delivery process and its associated tooling has evolved largely organically, and there are no overarching principles that we adhere to when making Release Engineering decisions.
 This makes it increasingly difficult to either change the release system, or to assess the impact of a proposed change.